Islay Whisky Distillery Tours

 - Website: Bowmore

-Heading back to the visitor centre you’ll find a shop and an interesting museum, but the highlight is the tasting bar upstairs which features big comfy chairs and an enormous window that opens up to a spectacular panorama across Loch Indaal.
+Inside the visitor centre you’ll find a shop and a museum, but the highlight is the tasting bar upstairs, which features big, comfy chairs and an enormous window that opens up to a spectacular panorama across Loch Indaal.
+I splashed out on my visit and got myself a tasting tray flight, which included four drams paired with handmade chocolates, which were delicious and a great appetiser for the tour.

 Bruichladdich Distillery Tour